CartoDB/carto-react/UPGRADE.md

 Added several custom variants to the typography set.
 Note that MUI v5 is needed to register them properly.

+We have a `Typography` component that uses `Mui Typography` and extends it with some useful props:

+- weight
+- italic

+This we can be more flexible regarding text styles without adding too many variants to the Mui component.

+In short, instead of Mui Typography, the component you should use to add text is this one:
+`react-ui/src/atoms/Typography`

 ## Colors

 Keys renamed: